danielerialdi/assignment_2_2023/README.md

 ## Possible improvements
 Some ideas to improve the simulator:
 - Make the goal visible in the *Gazebo* arena once the user sets it;
-- Restrict the possible input of the goal, by checking the boundaries of the arena and the presence of obstacles.
+- Restrict the possible inputs of the goal, by checking the boundaries of the arena and the presence of obstacles.
 Only reachable locations should be allowed as goals;
 - Make the `wall_follower.py` "smarter": the current implementation always turns the robot in the same direction instead of considering the most convenient one to reach the target;
 - Instead of instructing the robot with a single goal, it could take an array of goals, such that the user could provide a path, instead of just the final goal.